Will AI Replace Jobs And Cause Australian House Prices to Fall?

 The RBA’s February 2026 outlook expects unemployment to be broadly stable near term, then gradually rise to around 4.6% by mid-2028, not explode into recession-level unemployment.

 That matters.
-If AI were already smashing the labour market, you would expect sharper signs in layoffs, vacancies, wages and unemployment.
+If AI were already smashing the labour market, you would expect sharper shifts and that will show in mass layoffs, vacancies, wages and unemployment.
 We are not seeing that nationally yet.

 But there will be hidden pain.
 Some people will still be technically employed but: